rbind/asimumba.web/README.md

 # zedr
-Collaborative repository for the zedr blog.
-This is an open blog, Inviting bloggers  from Zambia to join in contributing towards R.
+Collaborative website for the ZedR blog.
+This is an open blog, inviting bloggers  from Zambia to join in contributing towards R and Data Science.